News

 If your family is driving, be sure to pack a special bag for the car with some of your child’s favorite items and snacks.
 Plan out stops so they can take a break if it’s a longer car ride.
 For other modes of transportation, research their accommodations for children with autism to see how they can best meet your family’s needs.

-3. Stick to a child’s normal bedtime routine.
+3. Stick to your child’s normal bedtime routine.

-Once you arrive at your destination, identify areas that might serve as a quiet space if your child becomes overwhelmed.
-Many hotels and resorts offer accommodations, activities or quiet areas for children with autism.
+Once you arrive at your destination, identify areas both indoors and outside that might serve as a quiet space if your child becomes overwhelmed.
+Many hotels and resorts offer accommodations, activities, or quiet areas for children with autism.
 Call guest services before your trip to inquire about special accommodations and to let them know about your child’s needs.